JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 11/26/2018 (v2.5):
+Adds the `files` folder to host files and removes the temporary hosting of the in-progress Tufts Climate Action website.
+Sets links on [es.JamesGG.net](http://es.jamesgg.net) to open in new tabs.

 ## As of 8/23/2018 (v2.4):
 Adapts links to open in new windows/tabs.